South Salem Transit Center

 Combined, the cities of Salem and Keizer create an oval shaped community with corridors running north and south.
 Currently the Keizer Transit Center is located at the northern most end of Keizer.
 The South Salem Transit Center would be located in the southern most area, and the downtown Transit Center is located roughly in the middle.

 The South Salem Transit Center would serve regular Cherriots routes in south Salem.
-Additionally, the South Salem Transit Center could serve a future south Salem Connector, similar to the West Salem Connector that is operating in West Salem as a pilot project.
+Additionally, the South Salem Transit Center could serve a future south Salem Connector, similar to the West Salem Connector that operated in West Salem as a pilot project.
 The South Salem Transit Center will also provide a place for regional service to connect to Cherriots.

 State and federal funding will be pursued for this project – dollars that could not be used for operating the buses, but could be used for building projects.
 In March of 2015, the South Salem Transit Center project was awarded $1 million in a Connect Oregon grant and another $350,000 in federal matching funds.
 Similar combinations of funding were used for the Keizer Transit Center project.